-The word functional disorder refers to a disease or disorder when a body part functions in an abnormal manner.
-The Functional Gastrointestinal Disorders affects many people around the globe of different age groups, and of all genders.
-Western physicians have accounted that Functional Gastrointestinal Disorders are the most common illness found in most individuals in primary care or gastroenterology.
+The term “functional disorder” refers to a disease or disorder in which a body part functions in an abnormal manner.
+The functional gastrointestinal disorders affect many people around the globe, of different age groups, and of all genders.
+Western physicians have determined that functional gastrointestinal disorders are the single most common illness found in most individuals in primary care or gastroenterology.

 - Irritable bowel syndrome (IBS)